bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/02-SQL-Seeds/README.md

     * 'Dracula', null

 * To initiate the MySQL command line, type: `mysql -u root -p` in your command line and then your MySQL password.
+Be sure your MySQL Server is running!

 * To set up the database, type into the MySQL command line: `source schema.sql`